20 BEST Things To Do In Kelowna (British Columbia)

 Wine tasting at Arrowleaf Cellars

-I love wine tasting, as it is a great opportunity to try out many wines and find my favorites.
-Wine tasting is a low-budget activity that could stretch out over the course of an afternoon or a day.
-Typically, wine tastings cost between $5 and $15, where you can choose roughly 4-5 different wines to sample from their tasting menu.
+I love wine tasting, as it is a great opportunity to try many wines and find my favorites.
+Wine tasting is a low-budget activity that could last an afternoon or an entire day.
+Typically, wine tastings cost between $5 and $15, and you can choose from a tasting menu of roughly 4-5 different wines.

 Here are some of my favorite wineries in Kelowna.
 They are in no particular order, and all offer their own unique experience.